SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 When you start SuperOffice CRM or Service, you will see a login screen where you must enter a user ID and password to open the program.

 1. Enter your user ID and password.
-2. Click **Log in**.
+2. Select **Log in**.
 Wait a moment while the program starts up.

 To use SuperOffice CRM, you must be assigned a user account that is unique for you.
-This user account contains your user identification and a password known only to you and the system, commonly referred to as your **user credentials**.
+This user account contains your user identification and a password known only to you and the system, commonly referred to as your *user credentials*.
 Your user credentials allow the system to verify that you are you, which is necessary before allowing you to access your company's CRM solution.

 ## What is my user ID?